 Open rates tell you how many of your emails are actually being opened and is calculated by dividing emails opened by emails sent.
 CTR shows how many clicks your emails are getting based on the amount of people who opened the email.

 Considering these two things not only show you how many people are opening your emails, but also how they’re engaging with them, it’s very important to keep both metrics high.
-To do so, there are a couple of things that will, without a doubt, improve your email open rates and CTRs.
-Here are five such things.
+To do so, there are a couple of things that will, without a doubt, improve email click through rates and email open rates.
+Here are five such things:

 1. Segment and Personalize

 First thing’s first: Are you sending every email to everyone on your list?
 If so, please stop ASAP.
 This is a sure way to push your subscribers to unsubscribe.
 Not everyone is or will be interested in every email you send.
 Plus, sending indiscriminately will likely annoy and push them away.

 Instead, be sure you’re only sending relevant information to each of your recipients.
 The more relevant the email, the more likely they are to take an action you want them to take—such as clicking a CTA—which means high opens and CTRs.
 As to the how, it’s all about segmentation and splitting up your audience into different groups.

 Similarly, more personalized emails are more likely to be opened as well.